Fresh cranberries add a sweet-tart brightness to this orange-scented bread. Top it with cinnamon streusel & orange glaze for a real treat!

 Together, all these flavors make one yummy treat for brunch or dessert.
 Plus, it's pretty to boot!

 One December, I brought this Glazed Orange Cranberry Bread into work.
-Hey, I was new on the job and I want them to like me.
+Hey, I was new on the job and I wanted them to like me.
 It got rave reviews!

 One of my co-workers actually said, "My Mother-in-law makes Cranberry Bread every year at Christmas, but I didn't like hers at all.
 I didn't think I liked Cranberry Bread, but I love this one!"